Scottish Central Railway: The Dundee and Perth joins the SCR

 The SCR had long had designs on Dundee, and early on had acquired a ferry operation across the Tay there.
 In fact the Dundee and Perth Railway connected the two places, crossing the Tay at Perth and using the same Perth station as the SCR.
 Amalgamation was considered beneficial, and on 26 July 1863 it was ratified by the Scottish Central Railway (Dundee, Perth and Aberdeen Railway Purchase) Act 1863 (26 & 27 Vict. c. ccxxiii).

 Crieff

 A branch line to Crieff had been included in the original Scottish Central Railway Act 1845, but the company did not press forward with this line due to shortage of capital.
-A separate company, the Crieff Junction Railway was authorised on 15 August 1853.
+A separate company, the Crieff Junction Railway was authorised by the Crieff Junction Railway Act 1853 (16 & 17 Vict. c. clxxxviii) on 15 August 1853.
 The engineer for the construction was Thomas Bouch, but he had many commitments at the time, and his absences led to considerable delay in completion of the line.
 It finally opened on 14 March 1856 after an incident in which the SCR refused to allow its locomotive to traverse points at the junction on the intended day (13 March) because they said they were unsafe.
 The junction station was only an interchange station.